Total Greenhouse Gas Emissions (Scope 1 and 2)

 To improve lives and contribute to a better society, the OMRON Group set new carbon zero goals in July 2018, aiming to eliminate all greenhouse gas emissions by the year 2050*1.

 At the same time, we declared our intent to create policies to reduce greenhouse gas emissions based on scientific grounds provided by SBTi *2

-We believe creating an environmentally sustainable company is consistent with the OMRON Principles of improving lives and contributing to a better society.
+We believe creating an environmentally sustainable society is consistent with the OMRON Principles of improving lives and contributing to a better society.
 Therefore, we have pursued activities based on our Green OMRON 2020 environmental vision.